The rate on an average 30-year fixed rate mortgage (FRM) slid to 6.85% in the week ending February 21, 2025. The average 15-year FRM dipped to 6.04%.

 Fundamentally, FRM rates are tied to the 10-year Treasury note market, as are capitalization (cap) rates for setting income property prices.
 The 30-year FRM rate moves in tandem with the 10-year Treasury note rate, plus the lender’s risk premium of between 1.5% and 3.0%, based on risk of default.
 Historically, the risk premium spread between the 10-year T-Note rate and the 30-year FRM rate in normal times is 1.5%.
 The spread is far greater for cap rates.

-However, the 10-year T-Note contracted to 4.62% on January 17, 2025.
-Thus, the spread between the 10-year T-Note and 30-year FRM rate is 2.42%, above the historical risk premium spread of 1.5%.
-Today’s spread indicates lenders have started to reduce their risk premiums in an apparent effort to increase mortgage originations to maintain profitable operations.
+However, the 10-year T-Note hovered at 4.46% on February 21, 2025.
+Thus, the spread between the 10-year T-Note and 30-year FRM rate is 2.39%, above the historical risk premium spread of 1.5%.
+Today’s spread indicates lenders are in no hurry to reduce their risk premiums in an effort to increase mortgage originations to maintain profitable operations.

-The average monthly rate on adjustable rate mortgages (ARMs) is less steady, rising to 6.6% on January 17, 2025 after briefly spiking to 6.88% in the second half of December following a summerlong trough.
+The average monthly rate on adjustable rate mortgages (ARMs) is less steady, falling to 6.20% on February 21, 2025 after briefly spiking to 6.88% in the second half of December following a summerlong trough.

-The interest rate on the ARM is higher than the 15-year FRM and 44 percentage points lower than the 30-year FRM rate — with the limited advantage of a 30-year ARM not worth the significant forward risks of loss inherent in ARMs.
+The interest rate on the ARM is higher than the 15-year FRM and 65 percentage points lower than the 30-year FRM rate — with the limited additional borrowing advantage of a 30-year ARM not worth the significant forward risks of loss inherent in ARMs.
 Today, a riskier ARM is rather useless to buyers seeking to increase their borrowing capacity when purchasing low- or mid-tier price homes.

 Click the link to go directly to a chart, or browse the charts by scrolling below.